-Project activities would be limited to the existing alignment of State Route 1.
-The project would not have a considerable effect on existing recreational patterns in the region.
-The project would not be involved in the construction, removal, or alteration of access points or routes used for recreation.
-Also, the project would not create, expand, alter, or remove recreational facilities.
-Public access on State Route 1 would be maintained during project construction.
+Project activities will be limited to the existing alignment of State Route 1.
+The project will not have a considerable effect on existing recreational patterns in the region.
+The project will not be involved in the construction, removal, or alteration of access points or routes used for recreation.
+Also, the project will not create, expand, alter, or remove recreational facilities.
+Public access on State Route 1 will be maintained during project construction.